Extremal metrics on toric surfaces: Introduction

 \section{Introduction}

 \v\n Extremal metrics, introduced by E. Calabi, have been studied intensively in the past 20 years.
-There are three aspects of the topic: sufficient conditions for existence, necessary conditions for existence and uniqueness of extremal metric.
+There are three aspects of the topic: sufficient conditions for existence, necessary conditions for existence and the uniqueness of extremal metric.
 The necessary conditions for the existence are conjectured to be related to certain stabilities.
-There are many works on this aspect (\cite{CT,D1,D2,T,T1}).
-The uniqueness was completed by Mabuchi(\cite{M1}) and Chen-Tian(\cite{CT,CT1})
+There are many works on this aspect (see \cite{CT,D1,D2,T,T1}).
+The uniqueness was completed by Mabuchi (see \cite{M}) and Chen-Tian (cf.\cite{CT,CT1}).